kangminsukdotcom/blog/content/blog/Does the world need more books.md

 In South Korea, at least [60,000 titles were published in 2022](https://www.eroun.net/news/articleView.html?idxno=34927).
 [53% of Koreans above 18 don't even read a single book per year](https://www.mk.co.kr/news/society/10482768).
 In this country, books in warehouses are stacked like mountains.
 Clearly, people around me don't read Laozi, Plato, and Adam Smith anymore.
 Shorts, gossip, and porn have replaced great books.

 I'm not Tom Cruise, and my book is not *Mission Impossible*.
 If I want my book to be perused by many, I must convince readers that I crafted attention-worthy content.

-In retrospect, I was thrilled to pay for books by Morgan Housel, Tim Ferriss, Derek Sivers, and Rick Rubin because I had gained so much through their previous posts and podcasts.
+I was thrilled to pay for books by Morgan Housel, Tim Ferriss, Derek Sivers, and Rick Rubin because I had gained so much through their previous posts and podcasts.
 Hearing the news of their upcoming books, I was already sold these creators were committed to helping others and presenting modern classics.
 Like friends supporting one another, buying these books felt like a private way of saying *Thank you*.

 I want my readers to feel the same.
 I want to persuade others through consistent work and actions.
 Sleek copywriting and photography might pull off some sales.
 But having *a New York Times Bestseller* badge loses meaning if no one's actually reading it.
 The grand prize for publishing a book must be the authentic connection through personal ideas and stories.
 That's why I'm determined to share my rocky journey of running a publisher while writing a book.